JustinoM/WAVEWATCH-III/README.md

 ![Image](ww3-tools.png)

 An additional tool, named oasisCalm.py, has been added to create a restart calm conditions file for the OASIS coupler.

-The OASIS_SCRIPTS folder contains files that should be copied to the "croco/SCRIPTS/SCRIPTS_COUPLING/SCRIPTS_TOOLBOX/OASIS_SCRIPTS" folder that comes with the CROCO distribution
+The OASIS_SCRIPTS folder contains files that should be copied to the "croco/SCRIPTS/SCRIPTS_COUPLING/SCRIPTS_TOOLBOX/OASIS_SCRIPTS" folder that comes with the CROCO distribution.
+Remember to provide execution permissions to sh scripts (chmod 755)